-- (10) Whether the therapy services provided are based on any religious orientation or viewpoint. - (11) Whether the provider engaged in the practice of therapy services accountable or subject to any religious organization or person for misdeeds or acts of misconduct. - (12) Whether the provider of therapy services is a member of a religious organization recognized by the Internal Revenue Service.
-Does the organization hold 501(C)(3) tax exempt status? - (13) Whether the provider of therapy services is trained in theology or any other field, area, or specialty related to the study of a religious or spiritual orientation. - (14) Whether the service was provided is within a private practice setting. - (15) Whether the provider of the therapy services has a declaration of religious mission or a statement identifying the religious views or beliefs of the organization or person.
+- (7) Whether the provider of therapy services holds a position of trust within a religious organization. - (8) Whether the provider of the therapy services advertises psychotherapy services to the general public for a fee. - (9) Whether the provider of the therapy services collects fees or expects/requires donations, offerings, tithes, etc. - (10) Whether the therapy services provided are based on any religious orientation or viewpoint. - (11) Whether the provider engaged in the practice of therapy services is accountable or subject to any religious organization or person for misdeeds or acts of misconduct. - (12) Whether the provider of therapy services is a member of a religious organization recognized by the Internal Revenue Service.
+Does the organization hold 501(C)(3) tax-exempt status. - (13) Whether the provider of therapy services is trained in theology or any other field, area, or specialty related to the study of a religious or spiritual orientation. - (14) Whether the service provided within was in a private practice setting. - (15) Whether the provider of the therapy services has a declaration of religious mission or a statement identifying the religious views or beliefs of the organization or person, if the provider is not accountable to a recognized religious organization or person. - (16) Whether the provider of therapy services is recognized by consumers as a religious minister or spiritual healer.

-RULE 18 CONTINUING PROFESSIONAL COMPETENCE (C.R.S. §-43-411)
+RULE 18 CONTINUING PROFESSIONAL COMPETENCE (C.R.S. § 12-43-605)

-Pursuant to C.R.S. § 12-43-411, effective January 1, 2011, licensed social workers and licensed clinical social workers shall demonstrate continuing professional competence through participation and compliance with the Continuing Professional Development program in order to renew, reinstate or reactivate a license to practice social work in the state of Colorado.
+Effective January 1, 2011, licensed professional counselors shall demonstrate continuing professional competence through participation and compliance with the Continuing Professional Development program in order to renew, reinstate or reactivate a license to practice professional counseling in the State of Colorado.

+(a) Definitions.

-- (a) Definitions. - (1) Continuing Professional Competence.
-Continuing Professional Competence (CPC) means the ongoing ability of a licensed social worker or licensed clinical social worker to learn, integrate and apply the knowledge, skill, and judgment to practice according to generally accepted industry standards and professional ethical standards in a designated role and setting. - (2) Continuing Professional Development.
-Continuing Professional Development (CPD) is the program through which a licensed social worker or licensed clinical social worker satisfies the Continuing Professional Competence requirements set forth in C.R.S. §12-43-411, to renew, reinstate or reactivate a license. - (3) Continuing Professional Development Portfolio.
+- (1) Continuing Professional Competence.
+Continuing Professional Competence (CPC) means the ongoing ability of a licensed professional counselor to learn, integrate and apply the knowledge, skill, and judgment to practice according to generally accepted industry standards and professional ethical standards in a designated role and setting. - (2) Continuing Professional Development.
+Continuing Professional Development (CPD) is the program through which a Licensee satisfies the Continuing Professional Competence requirements set forth in C.R.S. §12-43-605 to renew, reinstate or reactivate a license. - (3) Continuing Professional Development Portfolio.
 The Continuing Professional Development Portfolio (CPD Portfolio) is an instructional guide and workbook for the CPD program. - (4) Professional Development Hours.
 Professional Development Hours (PDH) are the units of measurement of active learning used to accrue credit in the CPD program.
-PDH are equivalent to clock hours. - (5) Professional Development Activities.
-Professional Development Activities (PDA) are Board approved learning activities undertaken for the purpose of Continuing Professional Development. - (6) Professional Practice Rubric.
-The Professional Practice Rubric ("Rubric") is a reflective practice tool that identifies the foundational knowledge areas of the profession as well as three levels of practice and skill advancement. - (7) Personal Learning Plan.
-The Personal Learning Plan ("Learning Plan") is a document used to plan and record learning for each cycle in the CPD program.
+PDH are equivalent to clock hours.

+- (5) Professional Development Activities.
+Professional Development Activities (PDA) are Board approved learning activities undertaken for the purpose of continuing professional development. - (6) Professional Practice Survey.
+The Professional Practice Survey ("Survey") is a reflective practice tool that identifies the foundational knowledge areas of the profession by one's professional role. - (7) Personal Learning Plan.
+The Personal Learning Plan ("Learning Plan") is a document used to plan and record learning for each renewal cycle in the CPD program.